-The location of Caesar’s final moments have laid in ruins in the Largo di Torre Argentina.
-A site that became a shelter for stray cats.
-Now, the location is scheduled to undergo renovations and become a tourist draw.
-This is not the first time such a proposal has been put forward; however, local officials are optimistic this plan will be followed through on, unlike the others.
-In 2012, Spanish architects claimed they’d found the precise spot of Caesar’s end, and suggested a renovation project happen the following year.
+The location of Caesar’s final moments has lain in ruins in the Largo di Torre Argentina – a site that became a shelter for stray cats.
+Now, the location is set to open to the public.
+This is not the first time such a proposal has been put forward; in 2012, Spanish architects claimed they’d found the precise spot of Caesar’s end, and suggested a renovation project happen the following year.
 Those plans came to nothing.

-That’s why wealthy Italian businesses are stepping up to help, like Bulgari, the designer of watches, jewelry, leather goods and other fine accessories that plans to pony up money toward the project.
-Bulgari has donated to restoration projects before, giving 1.5 million Euros to the restoration of Rome’s fabled Spanish Steps a few years ago.
-If this project goes through as planned, officials hope it will open to tourists in 2021.
+Wealthy Italian businesses stepped up to help, like Bulgari, the designer of watches, jewelry, leather goods, and other fine accessories.
+Bulgari has donated to restoration projects before, giving 1.5 million Euros for the restoration of Rome’s fabled Spanish Steps a few years ago.

 Caesar was, and is, a controversial figure in Rome’s history.
-Though recognized as a brilliant general and skilled politician, when he began to develop autocratic leanings his fortunes began to change.
+Though he’s recognized as a brilliant general and skilled politician, his fortune changed when he began to develop autocratic leanings.
 He ruled as a dictator for 10 years after appointing himself as such, and was nonetheless popular with some citizens for his attempts to improve life for the lower classes.
 But when he appointed himself dictator for life, in 44 B.C., “the die was cast,” to paraphrase one of Caesar’s more famous quotes.

-Of course Caesar is well known not just in historical circles, but in theatrical ones as well, thanks to William Shakespeare’s play, “Julius Caesar,” which tells the story of the man’s rise and fall.
-And he is on the curriculum of many schools, not just in Europe but on other continents as well.
+Of course, Caesar is well known not just in historical circles, but in theatrical ones as well, thanks to William Shakespeare’s play, “Julius Caesar,” which tells the story of the man’s rise and fall.